-Preferred Alternative 2 would describe and identify EFH for species new to management according to functional relationships between life history stages and St. Croix marine and estuarine habitats based on best scientific information available from the literature, landings data, fishery-independent surveys and expert opinion.
+Preferred Alternative 2 would describe and identify EFH for species new to management according to functional relationships between life history stages and St. Thomas/St. John marine and estuarine habitats based on best scientific information available from the literature, landings data, fishery-independent surveys and expert opinion.
 This alternative follows the same approach as the preferred alternative in the Caribbean SFA Amendment (CFMC 2005).

-The Magnuson-Stevens Act defines EFH as "those waters and substrate necessary to fish for spawning, breeding, feeding or growth to maturity" 16 USC 1802(10).
+The Magnuson-Stevens Act defines EFH as "those waters and substrate necessary to fish for spawning, breeding, feeding or growth to maturity."
+16 USC 1802(10).
 The most significant impediments to describing and identifying EFH and mapping the extent of EFH in the U.S. Caribbean have been the lack of information on species distributions and the paucity of habitat mapping information deeper than about 82 ft (25 m), the limited information available from mesophotic reefs (98-164 ft [30-50 m]), and the limited data on pelagic species in the region.
 In instances where information is limited, Preferred Alternative 2 uses information on ecological relationships to infer the distribution for the species.
 Little information exists on relationships between habitat, abundance, and distribution for many of the life stages of managed species in the U.S. Caribbean, and therefore EFH would be identified as all areas where the species are distributed.
 For practical purposes, and in accordance with the precautionary approach, describing and identifying EFH under this Preferred Alternative 2 would be applied as broadly as possible.
 For each species, the habitats used by species and life stage are presented in Appendix I and summarized in Tables 2.6.1 and 2.6.2.

 Table 2.6.1.
-Summary of species new to management under the St. Croix FMP and information on their habitats per life stage.
-Complete information per species included in Appendix I. Values denoted with dash (-) indicate information that was not available.
+Summary of species new to management under the St. Thomas/St. John FMP and information on their habitats per life stage.
+Complete information per species included in Appendix I.

-Species Name Common Name Eggs Larvae Post larvae Juveniles Adults Spawning Adults Coryphaena hippurus Dolphin Pelagic Pelagic, flotsam, Sargassum Pelagic Pelagic/migratory/ no temperature barrier/ sargassum/ flotsam Pelagic/migratory/ sargassum/ flotsam/ weed lines/ trap buoys Pelagic/ wide geographic range Acanthocybium solandri Wahoo Pelagic Pelagic/ oceanic Pelagic Pelagic Pelagic Pelagic - Sea cucumbers Pelagic/ internal Pelagic/ brooding/ live young - Sand, seagrass, pelagic Sand, seagrass, pelagic Sand, seagrass, pelagic - Sea urchins Pelagic /brooding Pelagic/ brooding - Sand, seagrass Sand, seagrass Sand, seagrass, coral - Corals Pelagic Pelagic Hard substrate Coral, hard substrate Sand, coral, hard substrate Sand, coral, hard substrate
+Species Name Common Name Eggs Larvae Post larvae Juveniles Adults Spawning Adults Mycteroperca interstitialis Yellowmouth grouper Pelagic Pelagic Pelagic Mangrove, reef rocky, coral; MCD Reef, rocky, coral; Grammanik Bank Coryphaena hippurus Dolphin Pelagic Pelagic, flotsam, Sargassum Pelagic Pelagic/ migratory/ no temperature barrier/ Sargassum/ flotsam Pelagic /migratory/Sargassum/flotsam/ weed lines/ trap buoys Pelagic/wide geographic range Acanthocybium solandri Wahoo Pelagic Pelagic/ oceanic Pelagic Pelagic Pelagic Pelagic Sea Cucumbers Pelagic/ internal Pelagic/ brooding/ live young - Sand, seagrass, Pelagic Sand, seagrass, Pelagic Sand, seagrass, Pelagic Sea Urchins Pelagic /brooding Pelagic/ brooding - Sand, seagrass Sand, seagrass Sand, seagrass, coral Corals Pelagic Pelagic Hard substrate Coral, hard substrate Sand, coral, hard substrate Sand, coral, hard substrate

 Table 2.6.2.
-Summary of functional relationship (feeding [F], growth [G], spawning [S], breeding [B]) by habitat type utilized by life history stages (egg [E], larvae [L], juvenile [J], adult [A]) for each new species proposed for federal management in the St. Croix FMP.
-Complete information per species included in Appendix I. Values denoted with dash (-) indicate information that was not available.
+Summary of functional relationship (feeding [F], growth [G], spawning [S], breeding [B]) by habitat type utilized by life history stages (egg [E], larvae [L], juvenile [J], adult [A]) for each new species proposed for federal management in the St. Thomas/St. John FMP.
+Complete information per species included in Appendix I. Values denoted with dash (-) indicate information that was not available..